shelble2/EN605.417.FA/project/README.md

 Current Status Summary
 ----------------------
-Currently, this program solves a hardcoded sudoku puzzle (the first from [1]) and solves it by calling the solve_by_possibility kernel function 4x.
-It doesn't stop because it knows it's done, it stops because I hardcoded it to 4 knowing that that's how many it takes.
+Currently, this program solves a hardcoded sudoku puzzle (the first from [1]) and solves it by calling the solve_by_possibility kernel function until a host function determines that the puzzle has been solved.
 It only uses the solve_by_possibility kernel.
 In my TODO, I identify other approaches that could be alternated to achieve a faster solution.

-It also needs to ingest the sudoku puzzle(s) from a file or [1] instead of using the hardcoded one, and needs to be able to identify when its finished.
+It also needs to ingest the sudoku puzzle(s) from a file or [1] instead of using the hardcoded one.

-BUT major success that its actually solving the puzzle!
-All should go smoothly from here.

-### Required
+### TODO
 - ingest sudoku puzzles from site
 - solve a given sudoku puzzle
   - another kernel that solves by dimension (check a row for last values to fill)